PowerShell/PSScriptAnalyzer/.github/PULL_REQUEST_TEMPLATE.md

 ## PR Checklist

-Note: Please mark anything not applicable to this PR `NA`.
+Note: Tick the boxes below that apply to this pull request by putting an `x` between the square brackets.
+Please mark anything not applicable to this PR `NA`.

 - [ ] PR has a meaningful title
     - [ ] Use the present tense and imperative mood when describing your changes